Boulder County Sheriff’s Office manages its own Communications Center staffed by:

 Welcome to the Boulder County 911 Communications Center Program

-Boulder County 911 Dispatch Center is a vetted facility working closely with Boulder County Comfort Dogs and the Therapy Dogs of Boulder County to bring some wonderful dog therapy to dispatchers and staff to provide some stress relief.
+Boulder County 911 Dispatch Center is a vetted facility working closely with Boulder County Comfort Dogs and the Therapy Dogs Boulder County to bring some wonderful dog therapy to dispatchers and staff to provide some stress relief.

 This program is only available to approved Boulder County Comfort Dogs who have been specifically approved and trained to handle this type of work.